joe-jordan/pyvoro/README.md

 **Recently Added Features:**

+*support for numpy arrays* - thanks to a contribution from @christopherpoole, you can now pass in a 2D (Nx3 or Nx2) numpy array.

 *2D helper*, which translates the results of a 3D tesselation of points on the plane back into 2D vectors and cells (see below for an example.)